moocfi/moocfi.github.io/courses/general/programming/how-to-get-started.md

 # Installation of the programming environment

-In the course we'll be using version 8.0 of the NetBeans Integrated Development Enviroinment and the TMC plugin to download and submit the programming assignments.
+In the course we'll be using version 8.1 of the NetBeans Integrated Development Enviroinment and the TMC plugin to download and submit the programming assignments.
 NetBeans requires Java development kit (JDK) to be installed.

-As an alternative to Netbeans, you may use Jetbrains's IntelliJ IDEA, which has a commercial Ultimate version, but also a completely free Community version (which is fine for this course).
+As an alternative to Netbeans, you may use Jetbrains's IntelliJ IDEA, which has a commercial Ultimate version, but also a completely free Community version (which perfect for this course).

 **NOTE:** If you have an old version of NetBeans on your computer, we recommend that you remove it before installing the new version.
 When the installation procedure asks  if the old setting should be imported, answer "no".